-We accept payment in many forms from a tenant or directly from the local housing authority.
+We accept payment in many forms from a tenant or directly from the local housing authority or Universal Credit.
 We can accept cash or arrange a standing order with your bank.
 Under certain circumstances it may be possible to pay by credit card.

 What happens if I cannot pay my rent ?

 It is important that you let us know if you are having difficulty in paying rent.
 We may be able to help you move into cheaper accommodation as we manage a large portfolio of rental properties.
 If you do have difficulties please contact us to discuss your options.
 Failure to pay your rent can result in you being asked to vacate a property.

 We have lock up garages at Back Albion Road. £65 per month.
 Please contact us for availability.